raspy135/Qun-synthesizer/README.md

 ### Dumping current preset
 All tone configuration can be specified as sort of MIDI CC signals.
 Pressing “REC” button will dump all configuration.
-If you record the MIDI signals to your MIDI recorder or DAW, it can be used as tone preset.
+If you record the MIDI signals to your MIDI recorder or DAW, it can be used as a tone preset.

 ### All note off
 Pressing “Mode” button on the base board (not red top board) will turn on / turn off receiving MIDI signal.
 It can be used as MIDI Panic button.